cargaona/pronsy/README.md

 5.16.1-arch1-1.

 The tool used for the tests was [DNSBlast](https://github.com/jedisct1/dnsblast).
-It sends randon domains to a given DNS Resolver.
+It sends random generated domains to a given DNS Resolver.

 ```bash